iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 export class ImsFederatedAuthenticationClient extends Client {
     constructor();
     protected getUrlSearchKey(): string;
-    static parseTokenResponse(authTokenResponse: string): AuthorizationToken | undefined;
+    // Warning: (ae-incompatible-release-tags) The symbol "parseTokenResponse" is marked as @public, but its signature references "AuthorizationToken" which is marked as @beta static parseTokenResponse(authTokenResponse: string): AuthorizationToken | undefined;
     // (undocumented)
     static readonly searchKey: string;